 Grants can be an important part of your financial aid package.
-They’re especially nice because you don’t have to repay them.

 If you have filled out your Free Application for Federal Student Aid (FAFSA), you’ve automatically applied for the major federal grant programs.
 To receive a grant, you must have financial need as defined by the federal government.
 You also must meet the eligibility requirements for financial aid

 There are two major types of federal grants:

 - Pell Grant